The Mean-Field Survival Model for Stripe Formation in Zebrafish Exhibits Turing Instability: Results

-The value of \(k\) which first loses stability and/or is the most unstable in this scenario depends on \((b,d)\). \end{theorem}
+The value of \(k\) which first loses stability and/or corresponds to the largest positive eigenvalue may depend on \((b,d)\). \end{theorem}

-In summary, for \(h\geq 3\) fixed and \(N\) chosen sufficiently large, \((b,d)\) may be chosen to produce a wave-like instability.
+In summary, for \(h\geq 3\) fixed and \(N\) chosen sufficiently large, \((b,d)\) may be chosen to produce a spatially periodic instability.
 This is not possible when \(h<3\) or \((b,d)\notin\mathcal{P}\).
-As with Theorem \ref{thm: Discrete Bifurcation}, the wavelength of these waves has a well-defined bound.
+This means that the condition that melanophores die faster than they regrow in isolation is still required and that there is a minimum projection length for stripes to form.
+This condition that projections have length at least \(3\) times the cell diameter is the same bound on projection length that is observed in \cite{Hamada}.
+As with Theorem \ref{thm: Discrete Bifurcation}, the wavelength of these stripes has the same well-defined bounds which agree with nature.
 Additionally, the waves that first become unstable may be different for different regions of the \(bd\)-plane.
-This provides a description of the behavior when \(h\) is fixed and \((b,d)\) is free to vary.
-Theorems \ref{thm: Discrete Bifurcation} and \ref{thm: Continuous Bifurcation} characterize the onset of instability from two different perspectives by considering different parameters as fixed.
+Stripe widths in zebrafish tend to be close to double the length of projections \cite{Hamada}, and empirical evidence suggests that this occurs when the birth and death rate of melanophores are close (see Figure \ref{fig: Bifurcation no asymptotes}).
+So, the model is most similar to real fish when the in-isolation death rate of melanophores is greater than the birth rate by a small amount.

+Figure \ref{fig: Bifurcation no asymptotes} shows the curves \(F=0\) in the \(bd\)-plane (as opposed to the \(xy\)-plane in Figures \ref{fig: h3N6 Cheb plots} and \ref{fig: b3d10 Cheb plots}).
+If \(h\) and \(N\) are sufficiently large and \(k\) is chosen appropriately, the level set \(F(x_{k},T_{h}(x_{k}),b,d)=0\) lies within the set \(\mathcal{P}\), bounded on the left by a vertical asymptote and bounded below and to the right by a slant asymptote (see Theorem \ref{thm: Asymptotes}).
+For each \(k\), the set \(F<0\) lies above this curve.
+In Figure \ref{fig: h4N8 Bifurcation}, there is exactly one pair of conjugate modes, \(k=\pm 1\), which become unstable, so the \(F(x_{1},T_{4}(x_{1}),b,d)=0\) level set is exactly the bifurcation curve on which the equilibrium loses stability.
+This is due to the small size of \(N\) relative to \(h\).
+If \(N\) is large enough, there will be multiple Fourier modes which become unstable as in Figures \ref{fig: h4N23 Bifurcation} and \ref{fig: h11N23 Bifurcation}.